VittorioAccomazzi/LeafSize/README.md

 3. Apply the settings to _all the image_ and review them:
    1. Delete the ones which are not correct (for instance the leaf is not entirely identified or the pathogen region is too small)
    2. Press `Accept` and finalize the images which are properly processed.
-4. Download the values of the images `Accepted`
+4. Download the values of the images Accepted.

 The key is that _you can iterate steps 2 and 3 multiple times_.
 This will allows you to process all the imags with different settings if necessary.
 For each leaf there the system assumes at most 1 pathogen region.